 Caprice and Bao’s.
 On Little Venice, the iconic Caprice from a slightly nearby location and Bao’s in the space of the original Caprice are the best spots to enjoy sunset drinks in the town.
 DJ set and cocktails are keeping you dancing until dinner and you can get back there after it!

 Astra.
 Since 1987, designed by famous jeweler Minas, the star-shaped logo (astra=stars in Greek) and the northern-hemisphere-sky-inspired ceiling with over 2,500 lights synchronizes with the ever-electrifying DJ sets in this iconic disco that has seen the likes of royals, megastars, and top models dancing the night away and then relaxing outside in the timeless yard with 3 landmark wells.

-There are dozens of other luxury lifestyle suggestions for Mykonos but these are part of a separate Mykonos-only itinerary to be discussed.
+There are dozens of other luxury lifestyle suggestions for Mykonos but these are part of a special Mykonos-only itinerary coming soon!
 From Mykonos, the ferry continues to other islands.
-Check stops to Paros-Ios-Santorini in the Springtime Island-Hopping Luxuries in Greece – Part III!
+Check stops to Paros-Naxos-Ios-Santorini in the Springtime Island-Hopping Luxuries in Greece – Part III!